JKGhartey/banking-app/README.md

 ---

-# FinVista: A Modern Fintech Banking Application
+# Cascade: A Modern Fintech Banking Application

-FinVista is a comprehensive financial platform designed to help users manage their finances effortlessly.
-With FinVista, users can connect multiple bank accounts, view real-time transaction updates, transfer money within the platform, and monitor their financial health with ease.
-Built using Next.js, FinVista offers a robust and user-friendly experience tailored to meet the needs of modern users.
+Cascade is a comprehensive financial platform designed to help users manage their finances effortlessly.
+With Cascade, users can connect multiple bank accounts, view real-time transaction updates, transfer money within the platform, and monitor their financial health with ease.
+Built using Next.js, Cascade offers a robust and user-friendly experience tailored to meet the needs of modern users.

 📋 **Contents**